 So now you are in you do a lot of divorces.
 And I just wondered, do you have any personal experience with divorce, anyone in your family or you yourself?

 You know, my parents been married till this day.
 Thank God both my parents are alive.
 Thank God.
 And they are still happily married.
 The first divorce in our family, our immediate family, like my brother, did get divorced.
 In fact, I did.
 They’re divorced and it was very friendly in twenty seventeen.
 My wife and I decided to divorce.
 So I’ve even done my own divorce.
 And that, too, is very friendly.
-That was finalized in twenty eighteen.
+That was finalized in 2018.
 And I like to say, we talk every day, pretty much every day.
 We still stay in touch.
 And so we still stayed best friends.

 Wow.
 I mean, you should write a book on that and then you can give it to your clients how to how to still be best friends after divorce.
 I like that idea.
 And that’s inspirational, too, because I know a lot of people wish that they could have what you’re talking about right now.
 So that’s that’s fantastic.
 Tell me how it is you got involved in family law, because, you know, family law is a very interesting type of law.